CSE512-16S/fp-sacmehta-samcrow-wesleytlee/README.md

 ## Running Instructions

 Access our visualization at https://cse512-16s.github.io/fp-sacmehta-samcrow-wesleytlee/visualization/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

+For optimal viewing, please view our visualization in a large window or full-screen.